Python-GIS-book/site/source/part1/chapter-02/md/01-data-manipulation.md

 data.iloc[0,1]
 ```

-It is also possible to get ranges of rows and columns with `iloc`.
+It is also possible to get ranges of rows and columns with `.iloc`.
 For example, we could select `YEARMODA` and `TEMP` columns from the first five rows based on their indices (positions) in the data:

 ```python
 # Select rows from positions 0 to 5